Norecipes - Elevating Everyday Meals

 This Chicken Chashu is rolled into a roulade making it easy to slice into beautiful rounds to top your favorite ramen recipe.
 It also make for a great side to a bowl of hot rice, or other Asian noodle soups.

 Chashu is the Japanese version of Chinese Char Siu.
 Unlike its grilled Chinese counterpart, the Japanese version is typically made by rolling pork belly into a log and braising it until tender.
 It's then unbound and sliced before being used to garnish bowls of ramen.
 When served on hot rice, or over a bowl of steaming noodle soup, the fat in the pork melts, making the meat literally fall apart in your mouth.
-It's a sublime experience that 20% of the world's population can't experience because of their religion.

-The first challenge in making chashu from chicken was the shape.
+The first challenge in making chashu chicken was the shape.
 Pork belly is relatively flat and rolls up nicely, but how do you get chicken to look round.
-Sure you could roll and tie it, but as the separate pieces of meat cooked I was pretty sure it would lose it's shape.
+Sure you could roll and tie it, but as the separate pieces of meat cooked I was pretty sure it would lose its shape.
 To solve this, I wrapped the whole roll in a few layers of foil before tying it with twine.
-This not only gives it a great cylindrical shape, it holds much of the juice in, helping to keep it moist.
+This not only gives it a great cylindrical shape, it holds much of the juices in, helping to keep it moist.

-Since pork belly is loaded with fat, you can cook it until it's fall apart tender without rendering out all the fat and making it dry.
+Since pork belly is loaded with fat, you can cook it until it's fall-apart tender without rendering out all the fat and making it dry.
 This presented the second challenge.
-How do you cook leaner chicken until tender while retaining the collagen and fat that make it moist.
+How do you cook leaner chicken until tender while retaining the collagen and fat that make it moist?
 For this I took inspiration from a terrine, and steamed it instead of braising it.
 I also used skin on chicken thigh and wrapped it around leaner strips of breast meat (a.k.a. chicken tenders) to create a contrast of textures and colors to mimic pork belly.

-The last quandry was that of flavor.
+The last quandary was that of flavor.
 Since my chicken was now going to be wrapped tightly in foil and steamed it didn't leave a lot of opportunity to season the chicken while cooking.
 That's why I decided to marinate the chicken in advance.
 This not only ensures the chicken is evenly seasoned, it reduces the water content of the chicken which concentrates its flavor and firms up the texture of the meat.

 📖 Recipe